Griffins Floral Designs

 Getting the Light Right

-If your plant has any of the above signs of light deficiency, then improve the amount of light it’s getting.
+If your plant has any of the above signs of light deficiency, improve the amount of light it’s getting.
 This could be as simple as moving it closer to a window, opening the blinds or curtains more, or moving it to a window that gets more sun naturally, such as a southerly or westerly facing window.

-Remember only sun-worshipping plants such as succulents, cacti, or palm trees should be in direct sunlight.
-Indirect bright light or medium-light that is somewhat diffused is better suited for most indoor plants — except shade-loving varieties such as ferns and orchids.
+Remember, only sun-worshipping plants such as succulents, cacti, or palm trees should be in direct sunlight.
+Indirect bright light or medium light that is somewhat diffused is better suited for most indoor plants — except shade-loving varieties such as ferns and orchids.